A Complete Guide to Optimise Your eCommerce Shipping Price in 2023

 eCommerce brand owners use a variety of shipping strategies, all of which have one thing in common: they factor the cost of shipping into their business plans rather than paying for it out of pocket.

-How is Shipping Calculated?
+How is shipping calculated?

 Shipping price is calculated by considering the following factors

-2. Shipping Address
+2. Shipping address

-The second critical factor to consider is where your package is coming from.
+The second critical factor to consider is where your package comes from.
 The distance is measured from the pickup location, area, or state to the desired destination state.
 Shipping companies have assigned multiple states and classified them into zones.
 Each zone has a different pricing structure to give you an estimate of the overall shipping cost.
 You can also ship your orders internationally.
 You get to decide your shipping zones, whether you wish to ship domestically or internationally.

-3. Shipping Mode
+3. Shipping mode

 Over 60% of online customers responded that when it comes to shipping, delivery time is more essential than cost, according to a MetaPack poll.

-There are 2 modes of shipping: Air and Surface
+There are 2 modes of shipping: Air and Surface.

 Shipping companies provide a pricing structure that changes over time based on the above three elements.